Frequently Asked Questions

-A: Berry College is a residential college and students are expected to live on-campus unless given permission to do otherwise.
+Yes.
+Berry College is a residential college and students are expected to live on-campus all four years unless given permission to do otherwise.
 This housing contract is binding for the entire academic year and may not be terminated by the student.

-Students who meet any of the following criteria may apply to live off campus: 1) 25 years old; 2) Married; or 3) Residing with their parents or legal guardian within a 40 mile driving distance to Berry College.
+Students who meet any of the following criteria may apply to live off campus: 1) 25 years old or older; 2) Married; 3) Residing with their parents or legal guardian within a 40 mile driving distance to Berry College; or 4) 5th Year Senior.
 If a student feels they meet one of the above criteria, they must complete an Off Campus Application and be granted permission to move off-campus before they may do so.

 Please note that requests to change status from on-campus to off-campus must be received and approved prior to the following dates:

 - Fall Semester, one week before the beginning of classes.

 - Spring Semester, during the last week of Fall Semester classes.

 - Mid-semester changes in status will not be approved.